srappaport/kwk-l1-garden-gnome-oo-lab-teachers-l1/README.md

 1. Create a new instance of the `GardenGnome` class and assign it to the variable `gnome1`.
-2. Create another instance of `GardenGnome` and set it's name to "Walter the Worst".
+2. Create another instance of `GardenGnome` and set its name to "Walter the Worst".
-3. Create another instance of `GardenGnome` and set it's name to "James the Jerk" and its age to 3421.
+3. Create another instance of `GardenGnome` and set its name to "James the Jerk" and its age to 3421.
-4. Create another instance of `GardenGnome` and set it's name to "Alfed the Abhorrent" and its age to 579.
+4. Create another instance of `GardenGnome` and set its name to "Alfed the Abhorrent" and its age to 579.
 Set its gluten_allergy attribute to true.
 (Alfred has terrible allergies.)